Auxilor/auxilor.github.io/docs/all-plugins/prices.md

 [points](https://plugins.auxilor.io/effects/points) work as types, such as `souls`

+You can also use custom currencies from plugins like EcoBits and UltraEconomy.

 And for item-based economies, you can pass in an [item lookup string](https://plugins.auxilor.io/all-plugins/the-item-lookup-system) as the type to take items.

 ## Config Examples